ANU Emerging Artist Support Scheme

 Photo of artist studio at the KEPK art space in Yeerongpilly QLD, 2022.
 Image credit: Clementine Belle McIntosh

-Jonathon Zalakos by Kirrily Jordan
+Jonathon Zalakos by Exhibitions

 Portrait of Jonathon Zalakos in studio.
 Image courtesy of Tracey Nearmy.